ni60145/ni60145.github.io/README.md

 You can listen to the [Sweetener Album](https://youtube.com/playlist?list=OLAK5uy_kvi6xfWSkfUFjGtPHjvxuOcNsdnIlSUr8) on YouTube and enjoy her music!

 'R.E.M.' is my favorite song in this album.
-She recently made a beauty line about it, ['rem beauty'](https://rembeauty.com/).
+She recently made a beauty line from it, ['rem beauty'](https://rembeauty.com/).
 She also made a fragrance, ['R.E.M.
 Eau de Parfum'](http://ArianaGrande.lnk.to/remfragrance).
 As of February 22, 2022, it has 28 million views.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AVPEP_KSldA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>